-Studies show that noise pollution is also bad for our health.
+Analysts at the clean technology firm CleanTechnica cite several studies that noise pollution is also bad for our health.
 Ever notice how silent EVs are?
 Feel calm and cool when you’re cruising in your EV and not contributing to the problem.

 18. EVs are safe.

-It’s awesome to drive an electric vehicle.
+It’s awesome to drive an electric vehicle

 19. Driving an EV is good for the country.

 According to Energy.gov, “our reliance on petroleum makes us vulnerable to price spikes and supply disruptions.
 EVs help reduce this threat because almost all U.S. electricity is produced from domestic sources, including coal, nuclear, natural gas and renewable sources.”